LennartKeller/trf_training_tut/text/Prerequisites.md

 We implement the shuffling process using the `.map`-method of the `Dataset`-class.
 Following the library's out-of-place policy, the `.map`-method returns a new dataset containing the changes instead of changing the dataset it was called on.

 The `.map`-method has two modes: batch-mode or single entry mode.
-In either way it receives a dictionary as input where each key represents a column of the dataset.
+Either way, it receives a dictionary as input where each key represents a column of the dataset.
 In single entry mode, the values of the input dictionary hold one entry in the dataset.
 In batch mode, the values are lists containing more than one entry.
 The following function only works in both modes since it converts both input formats to the same intermediate form, but in general, the batch mode should be preferred to save time.